MichalZG/targets_list/README.md

 You can do it with django admin interface.
 Then, open website and check your objects visibility.

-Objects table allows for advanced filtering and sorting, informations about syntax you can find [here](https://dash.plotly.com/datatable/filtering).
+Objects table allows advanced filtering and sorting, informations about syntax you can find [here](https://dash.plotly.com/datatable/filtering).

 Live demo: http://104.248.129.33:8888/